edchan-aws/aurora-mysql-gdb/docs/index.md

 # DAT348 - Amazon Aurora Global Database in Action

-In this hands-on workshop, learn how to achieve multi-region resilience for your application backend by using Amazon Aurora global database.
+In this hands-on workshop, learn how to achieve multi-region resilience for your application backend by using **Amazon Aurora Global Database**.
 We focus on patterns for multi-region database rollout and real-world use cases.
 Get hands-on and learn how Aurora global database allows you to scale your infrastructure without having to implement complicated multi-region patterns and see how to best leverage Aurora global database for fast cross-region disaster recovery and low-latency global reads.

 ## Requirements
 * AWS Account (Temporary Account provided on day of workshop)